silviu28/morphlect-android/README.md

 ```

 ## Contributing

 While the project isn't actively maintained, contributions are welcome.
+Do not push directly on the `master` branch and create a PR.
+Even if the workflow fails your contribution may still pass after approval.
+Purely AI-generated contributions are prohibited.

+## Additional Credits
+- Android Semantic Search repository for helpful transformer loading and wiring logic https://github.com/hissain/AndroidSemanticSearch
+- CameraX OpenCV repository for helpful CameraX and OpenCV linking logic https://github.com/mcanyucel/camerax-opencv

+<sub>silviu28 | 2026</sub>